 - post-secondary degree in nursing from an accredited nursing education program;

 - current registration with the nursing regulatory body in their home province/state and or county; (i.e. letter, membership card, etc.); and

-Applicants may be required to submit a current letter from an employer's human resource department verifying the number of hours worked.
+- applicants must submit a current letter from an employer’s human resource department verifying employment as a nurse.

 Criminal Reference/Vulnerable Sector Check

 Placement agencies require an up-to-date clear criminal reference check and vulnerable sector check prior to going out on placement.
 Students should obtain their criminal reference three months prior to placement; checks conducted earlier may not be considered current.
 As some jurisdictions require longer lead-time for processing, please check with the program coordinator to ensure you allow for sufficient turn-around time.
 It is the student's responsibility to provide the completed document prior to placement start.

 NOTE: Individuals who have been charged or convicted criminally and not pardoned will be prohibited from proceeding to a clinical or work placement.

 Students must have up-to-date immunization records in compliance with the Public Hospitals Act.
 Students must also have a valid mask fit test and Level HCP CPR and Standard First Aid.
 Students are to use the Clinical Preparedness Permit to document completion of these clinical requirements.

 Completion and submission of this permit is required in order to ensure placement in clinical and field placement facilities.

 Students will be placed in a variety of agencies in the region serviced by the campus.
 Students are required to provide their own transportation to the placement site.